-Gent vs Braga
+Gent vs Braga by Jimeno

 Gent started their Europa League campaign really wel, with a point taken away to Braga and a victory in front of home crowd against Konyaspor, but the team suffered two defeats against Shakhtar Donetsk, side that is obviously better than the rest of the group - thus, the side from Belgium will now have to play probably decicing game against Braga, since the team can't afford to lose it.